CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 6.0: Initiate a New Packet Capture in Wireshark and Filter for RDP Traffic. </h3>

 - Enter "tcp.port == 3389" into the wireshark display filter.
-  - The Remote Desktop Protocol server software (running on our Windows 10 Azure VM) "listens" on tcp port 3389.
+  - The Remote Desktop Protocol server software (running on our Windows 10 Azure VM) "listens" on TCP port 3389.
   - I have blurred the multiple appearances of the client's IP address connecting to the Windows 10 VM for privacy concerns, as that is the public IP address associated with my host computer.